MordragT/type-down/docs/src/guide/quickstart.md

 ## Installation

-### Prequisites
+### Prerequisites

-- Rust Nightly with Cargo.
+- Rust Nightly with Cargo
-- Terminal for accessing TypeDown via its command line interface (CLI).
+- Terminal for accessing TypeDown via its command line interface (CLI)
 - Text Editor
-  - VSCode is recommend, along with the [official extension](https://example.com) <!-- TODO -->
+  - VSCode is recommended, along with the [official extension](https://example.com) <!-- TODO -->

-TypeDown can be used on its own, or be installed as dependency into an existing Rust project.
-For the former run the following command.
+TypeDown can be used as a standalone tool or integrated as a dependency in an existing Rust project.
+For standalone installation, run:

 ::: code-group